Description

 If you ask a classical theist why they believe in God, they’re usually going to propose God as the solution to concrete, universally recognizable logical concerns, like the origin and sustenance of the universe.
 We can see a quick example in Thomas Aquinas’ “second way.”
 He argues there are simultaneous causal regressions: you are caused by your organs, they are caused by cells, they are caused by molecules, and so on.
 But if every step of the regression relied on another step, then nothing would have causal power at all.
 A TV plugged into an infinite series of power strips would never turn on.
 So caused-causers must terminate in an uncaused-causer, and he goes on to prove this must be God.
 Classical theists take a similar approach to religious doctrine, appealing to historical evidence of some divine authority communicating particular beliefs to the absolute exclusion of contradictory beliefs.

 What about pagans?
-Generally pagans will not attempt to justify their spiritual systems by appealing to objective fact-finding and authority, but intuition, experience, and tradition; that is, the “spiritual sense” takes priority and then logic supports it, not the other way around.
+Pagans do not attempt to justify their spiritual systems by appealing to objective fact-finding and authority, but intuition, experience, and tradition; that is, the mythos takes priority over the logos.
 This is why pagans are usually pantheists (God is the universe), panentheists (the universe is part of God), dualists (dual opposing forces), or polytheists (a court of gods) despite none of these having anywhere near the explanatory power and evidential weight Aquinas’ transcendental God does.
 This same thought process applies to doctrines.
 It’s not as if a notable contingent of infants are discussing taxes fresh out of the womb such that we need to appeal to reincarnation to explain it, or that rocks regularly start talking such that we need to appeal to animism; rather, these are proposed on spiritual bases and supported logically post-hoc.

 Radical Pluralism